aerofractal/rtasks-api/README.md

 ./frontend $ bun run dev
 ```
 This is required as you cannot make unauthenticated requests directly to the backend server on :3000, so you need to use the frontend to log in first.
+Requests to /api are also routed through to the backend server by the frontend, using Vite Proxy.

 ## Endpoints
 ### Tasks Routes